LittleGreyCells/escheme-documentation/EschemeProgrammingGuide.md

 ### Escheme Object System (EOS)

-EOS is an Dylan inspired object system for escheme employing classes and generic functions.
+EOS is an Dylan inspired object system employing classes and generic functions.
 EOS uses multi-dispatch to select the generic function implemenation for dispatch.